JayXT/TranscribeAudioOutput/README.md

 ### Preparation Guide:

-1. Copy the script into a directory under [PATH](https://www.digitalocean.com/community/tutorials/how-to-view-and-update-the-linux-path-environment-variable).
+1. Copy the transcribe_audio_output script into a directory under [PATH](https://www.digitalocean.com/community/tutorials/how-to-view-and-update-the-linux-path-environment-variable).
 2. Change lang and dir parameters in the script to match your target language for transcribing and whisper.cpp directory location.
 3. If models other than ggml-large-v3.bin and ggml-silero-v6.2.0.bin are supposed to be used, update model and vad parameters respectively.
 4. Mark the script as executable via file manager or terminal (e.g. `chmod +x ./transcribe_audio_output`).